Home Alone 2: Lost in New York (1992)

 The Plaza Hotel, 750 5th Avenue and Central Park South, Manhattan.

-Wollman Rink (between East 62nd & 63rd Street) Central Park, Manhattan.
+Wollman Rink (btw East 62nd & 63rd Street) Central Park, Manhattan.

-Rockefeller Center, 5th Avenue (between 49th and 50th Streets) Manhattan.
+Rockefeller Center, 5th Avenue (btw 49th and 50th Streets) Manhattan.

 Rockefeller Center Christmas Tree